The Panic Bird

 Quotes to be Used

-These lines from “The Panic Bird“ are relevant to use when teaching about the harmful impact of dispassion, anxiety, and panic on human beings.
+These lines from “The Panic Bird” are particularly effective when discussing the impact of anxiety and panic on the human experience.

 I fill with black blood, black bile.